Jewish exodus from the Muslim world: Israeli government

-Jewish "Nakba" narrative
+"Jewish Nakba" narrative

-Comparison with Palestinian Naqba
+Comparison with the Palestinians' Nakba

 In response to the Palestinian Nakba narrative, the term "Jewish Nakba" is sometimes used to refer to the exodus of Jews from Arab countries in the years and decades following the creation of the State of Israel.
 Israeli columnist Ben Dror Yemini, himself a Mizrahi Jew, wrote:

 Professor Ada Aharoni, chairman of The World Congress of the Jews from Egypt, argues in an article entitled "What about the Jewish Nakba?" that exposing the truth about the exodus of the Jews from Arab states could facilitate a genuine peace process, since it would enable Palestinians to realize they were not the only ones who suffered, and thus their sense of "victimization and rejectionism" will decline.

 Additionally, Canadian MP and international human rights lawyer Irwin Cotler has referred to the "double Nakba".
 He criticizes the Arab states' rejectionism of the Jewish state, their subsequent invasion to destroy the newly formed nation, and the punishment meted out against their local Jewish populations: